-Also, if an image effect is set, the number of keys that can simultaneously use a DME on an M/E bank is restricted (see page 191).

-• You cannot use DME effects on a key for which the resizer function is enabled.
+- If an image effect is set, the number of keys that can simultaneously use a DME on an M/E bank is restricted (see page 195). - You cannot use DME effects on a key for which the resizer function is enabled.
 Disable the resizer using the M/E-1 >Key1 >Resizer menu (1115).